HDF-NI/hdf5.node/readme.md

 ## Environment Variables

 The path to the HDF5 shared objects must be added to the runtime library search path.
 To do this, `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/hdf5/lib`.
-I've looked into linking with `-R`, but I have not been able to get that to work, yet.